gettyimages/gettyimages-api_php/README.md

 ### *nix / OSX

     BuildSDK.sh

 This will put ConnectSDK.phar in a build folder.
 Then you can use the package as you would any other phar.

+The build does a few things for you automatically
+1. Determines if you have composer.phar and will retrieve it if you don't have it
+1. Runs composer install to get dependencies that are outlined in the composer.json file
+1. Then produces the phar file in ./build/ConnectSDK.phar

+## Manually Installing PHP libraries

+BuildSDK should get all the dependencies for you but if you want to do the update without a build From the root of the repository

+    php composer.phar install

+### If you want the BDD dependencies

+    php composer.phar install --require-dev

+This command should install behat (the bdd framework) and any other php dependency libraries

 ## To get BDD scenarios for running the tests
 git submodule update --init

-## Installing PHP libraries
-From the root of the repository

-    php composer.phar install

-This command should install behat (the bdd framework) and any other php dependency libraries

 ## Environment variables of interest